Ziyph/RemoveDuplicateFrames/README.md

 ![This app](image.png)
 ## Dependencies
-You must put [FFmpeg and FFprobe binaries](//ffmpeg.org/download.html) in the app's directory.
-The FFmpeg binary must be named `ffmpeg` and the FFprobe binary must be named `ffprobe`.
+You must put [FFmpeg binaries](//ffmpeg.org/download.html) in the app's directory.
+The FFmpeg binary must be named `ffmpeg`.

 ![The app in a directory with its dependencies](image2.png)